 | Planning use | Use to prove basic Azure/cloud vocabulary before role-specific work. | Use when Azure administration is the target and hands-on operations proof is realistic. |

-Important timing caveat: Microsoft's live Azure Fundamentals page says the English language version updates on July 20, 2026.
-If you are studying near that date, use the current Microsoft study guide, not an older third-party topic list.
+Important timing caveat: when RoleMath read Microsoft's Azure Fundamentals page on 2026-07-20, it said the English language version updates on July 20, 2026.
+That date has passed and we have not re-read the page since, so check the current Microsoft study guide before you schedule rather than an older third-party topic list.

 |---|---|---|